US seeks dignified return of Rohingya refugees to Myanmar

-The US has appealed for dignified and voluntary return of Rohingya refugees from Bangladesh to Myanmar, while it said that conditions are not conducive enough for such a move.
-Some 625,000 Rohingya refugees have fled the Rakhine state of Myanmar to neighbouring Bangladesh in the last six months.
+The US has appealed for a dignified and voluntary return of Rohingya refugees from Bangladesh to Myanmar, but said that conditions are not conducive enough for such a move.
+Some 625,000 Rohingya refugees have fled the Rakhine state of Myanmar to neighbouring Bangladesh in the last six months after the Myanmar army launched a crackdown.

 “In terms of the repatriation plan, we’d like to see the plan.
 We’ve heard about it in concept, but one of the things that would be important to be in that plan is the voluntary, safe and dignified return,” State Department spokesperson Heather Nauert told reporters here.